-Official (109th) altitude: 8,885 ft
+Official (109th) altitude: 8,885 ft, Slope 0.22 degrees, down vs 060.

-Note: The entire camp moves 50m towards NNE each year.
+Note: The entire camp moves 51m towards NNE each year.

 Map on the vicinity of EGRIP camp with camp and skiway (240 degrees true).
 Data has been compiled by Knut Christiansson, Penn.
 State.
 The entire frame is 50 km by 50 km and represents the area allotment requested for EGRIP at Greenland authorities.